 What are the usual symptoms of indigestion?

-If your indigestion does not settle with lifestyle changes, simple over the counter remedies or if you are feeling generally unwell, losing weight or have any other reason to think that there is a serious problem with your health, then you should arrange to see your doctor as soon as possible.
-In addition, seek medical attention if you start getting these symptoms in middle age, or later, or you have a strong family history of cancers in the abdomen.
-Any signs of possible internal bleeding is an emergency and means that you should seek medical advice without delay.
+Or if you are having any other reason to think that there is a serious problem with your health, arrange to see your doctor as soon as possible.
+Plus, seek medical attention if symptoms start in middle age, or later, or if you have a strong family history of cancers of the stomach or gullet.
+Any signs of possible internal bleeding, such as vomiting blood or passing black tarry stools, is an emergency and means that you should seek medical advice without delay.

-How likely is it that Helicobacter pylori is the cause of my indigestion?
+How likely is it that H pylori is the cause of my indigestion?

 What treatment is available for indigestion?